setopsco/docs/content/latest/user/concepts.md

 ## Stage

-A **Stage** a self-contained deployment environment.
+A **Stage** is a self-contained deployment environment.
 It is tied to a project and has a unique name, i.e. *staging* or *production*.
 A given stage is completely isolated from all other stages, which means that it does not share any resources or data with them.

 ## App